kaaengine/kaa/docs/reference/engine.rst

     * Use the :ref:`camera <Scene.camera>` property to control the camera

     The Scene constructor does not take any parameters.
-As stated above, you should never instantiate a Scene directly but write your own scene class that inherit from it.
+As stated above, you should never instantiate a :class:`Scene` directly but write your own scene class that inherit from it.
 Use the Scene's constructor to add initial objects to the scene

     .. code-block:: python